• Skip to content

 How long do they last?
 Depending on how much sediment is in your water and how big the cartridge is, they can last around 3 months.

-Pleated filter
+Pleated Filter

 These are becoming the most popular type of cartridge filter for sediment.
 They are not as tight as a string spun filter so they allow for better water flow rate with less drop in pressure.
 You can still filter large and small micron sediment and silt.